starkfell/100DaysOfIaC/articles/day.xxx.build.pipes.encrypted.variables.linux.md

-# Day XXX - Build Pipelines, using Static Encrypted Variables (Linux Edition)
+# Day XXX - Build Pipelines, using Variables (Linux Edition)

-In today's article we are going to cover how to use Encrypted Variables in Azure CLI Tasks in an Azure DevOps Build Pipeline.
+In today's article we are going to cover how to use and store an Storage Account Key in an Azure DevOps Build Pipeline.
+The methods demonstrated in this article can also be used for several other IaaS and PaaS Offerings available in Azure.

 > **NOTE:** This article was tested and written for an Azure Build Pipeline using a Microsoft-hosted Agent running Ubuntu 18.04.